 If a founder is ready to move on to their next project, they can use an IPO to leave the company intact while extricating themselves from it.
-While angel investors or venture capitalists who invested in the company early on have an opportunity to sell their shares.
+And angel investors or venture capitalists who invested in the company early on also have an opportunity to sell their shares.

-Startup exit strategies can also create opportunities for investors.
+Startup exit strategies can also create possible opportunities for some investors.
 IPO investing allows investors to buy shares of companies when they go public.
-Buying shares of IPO stock could be profitable if a newly public company takes off.

-The mechanics of using an IPO as an exit strategy can be complicated.
+The mechanics of using an IPO as an exit strategy can be complicated, however.
 There are IPO valuations and regulatory requirements to consider.